griffithlab/civic-docs/docs/faq.rst

 How do I contribute information?
 --------------------------------
-The :doc:`curation pages <curation>` detail the curation and editing process, and includes instructions on how to curate CIViC and apply for editorship.
+The :doc:`curation pages <curating>` detail the curation and editing process, and includes instructions on how to curate CIViC and apply for editorship.

 My favorite Gene/Variant is not in CIViC?!?
 -------------------------------------------